 In the on-going nationwide index-based livestock insurance in Mongolia, a complementary combination of commercialised insurance product for the smaller losses and public disaster insurance for the catastrophic losses are available nationwide.
-Government also provides 105% stop-loss reinsurance for the national indemnity pool using their budget and contingent loans (Mahul & Skees 2007).
+Government also provides 105% stop-loss reinsurance for the national indemnity pool using their budget and contingent loans (Mahul and Skees 2007).
 The Mexican state-owned reinsurance company, Agroasemex, has been offering unlimited stop-loss reinsurance for more than 240 self-insured fund, Fondos, which provide insurance against disaster affected agricultural production losses to households in 50% of the country's total insured agricultural area (Ibarra and Mahul 2004).
 Since 1999, the Turkish government has implemented compulsory earthquake insurance by establishing the Turkish catastrophe insurance pool and transfer extreme risk to reinsurance market (Gurenko, et al. 2006).

-3. Index-based Disaster Insurance Program for Rice Farmers in Thailand

-Rice is the country and region's most important food and cash crop.
-In Thailand, rice production occupies the majority of arable land with the largest proportion of farmers (18% of the population) relying their livelihoods on.
+3. Index-based Disaster Insurance Program for Rice Farmers in Thailand farmers (18% of the population) relying their livelihoods on.
 Improving and stabilising rice productivity is thus one of the core prerequisites for the country's economic development.
 Thai rice production, however, has been increasingly threatened by natural disasters, especially droughts and floods.